 Is HELOC interest tax-deductible for solar?

 Yes if the solar installation qualifies as substantial improvement to the home, the borrower itemizes deductions, and the combined first-mortgage plus HELOC balance stays under $750,000.
 The IRS treats permanent solar installation (rooftop or ground-mount on the residence's parcel) as substantial improvement.
+This interest deduction is separate from the now-expired solar credit and was not changed by the 2025 law.
 Documentation through installer invoices supports the deduction.

 What HELOC size do I need for solar plus battery storage?